Elferspot Magazine - March 2021

 Porsche Klassik – Turbo 3.0 Preview

-Porsche Klassik magazine printed a short preview of the Turbo 3.0 book in its latest November, 2018 issue #14 (02.2018) (see rough English translation), with notice that the more in-depth review will appear in the following Porsche Klassik #15 issues to be released in Spring 2019.
+Porsche Klassik magazine printed a short preview of the Turbo 3.0 book in its latest November 8, 2018 issue #14 (see rough English translation), with notice that the more in-depth review will appear in the following issue.

 Turbo, Turbo über alles